fdelacruzsoto/another-blog-in-the-wall/README.md

 # Just another blog in the wall
 ♪ Just another blog in the wall ♪

+# Run all together

+ - In the root directory run docker-compose build.
+ - Once completed run docker-compose up
+ - Go to localhost

 # Run the backend

  - First start mongo using mongod command on your terminal